 Here’s how to set up home access password for INFOhio resources

 At school, students and teachers are automatically connected to INFOhio’s resources such as BookFlix.
 To use them from home, they need a username and password.
-Stipulations in the licensing agreements with the resource publishers do not allow INFOhio to post the username and password electronically, but you can request the statewide username and password at http://www.infohio.org/getpassword/.
+Stipulations in the licensing agreements with the resource publishers do not allow INFOhio to post the username and password electronically, "but you can request the username and password by clicking Get My Password on www.infohio.org/student.
 In addition, most school systems have applied for their own username and password, which you can get from your school library media specialist or INFOhio provider at the district’s Information Technology Center (ITC).

 Check out this social media site just for Ohio educators

 You do a lot for your students.
 Take some time to recharge your own batteries with like-minded professionals around the state.
 The Knowledge Building Community, or KBC, is a free online community that lets you share ideas on education trends and techniques.
-Whether you want to compare ideas on the ramifications of the Common Core or just share tips for innovative ways to teach Ohio history, you can find one of the more than 40 existing groups to help.
+Whether you want to compare ideas on the ramifications of Ohio’s Learning Standards or just share tips for innovative ways to teach Ohio history, you can find one of the more than 40 existing groups to help.
 Or you can start one of your own.

 Last Modified: 10/13/2021 6:57:20 AM